 - Chipped, flattened, loose, or cracked teeth

 They do have the same mission: protect the teeth from coming into contact.
-Nightguards also redistributes the forces applied when grinding to prevent any fractures to the teeth.
-It can even stop a person from snoring by keeping the jaws slightly apart for the supply of air.
+Nightguards also redistribute the forces applied when grinding to prevent any fractures to the teeth.
+It can even stop a person from snoring by keeping the jaws slightly apart for air supply.

 The Dangers of Bruxism